rust-lang/rust-by-example/examples/fn/input.md

 Functions are declared using the `fn` keyword.
-Its arguments are type annotated, just like variables; and, if the function returns a value, the return type must be specified after an arrow `->`.
+Its arguments are type annotated, just like variables, and, if the function returns a value, the return type must be specified after an arrow `->`.

 The final expression in the function will be used as return value.
 Alternatively, the `return` statement can be used to return a value earlier from within the function, even from inside loops or ifs.

-Let's rewrite fizzbuzz using functions!
+Let's rewrite FizzBuzz using functions!

 {fn.play}